REALEVR/REAL-EVR-ARTWORKS/replit.md

 ### Core Framework Dependencies
 - React 18 with TypeScript for frontend development
 - Express.js for backend API server
-- Drizzle ORM for MySQL database operations
+- Drizzle ORM for PostgreSQL database operations
 - TailwindCSS for styling and design system

 ### UI and UX Libraries